Stay up-to date with JAM News

 - Valid ID proof

-The result of JAM 2022 will be released on March 22, in online mode.
+The result of JAM 2022 has been announced on March 17, in online mode.
 To check the JAM result 2022, candidates have to enter their email ID or enrolment ID and password in the login window.
 Only those candidates who attended the entrance exam can check the JAM 2022 result.

 How to check JAM Result 2022?